Promises Broken: Plot

 Two Reapers return to Meridian and inform Pope that they couldn't find Maggie's group.
 Pope is infuriated, but Leah intervenes and takes the blame.
 Pope angrily orders Leah and Daryl to scout the area again.
 While walking alone, Daryl asks Leah about the Reapers' history; Leah says they took Meridian because they needed a place to stay, and that they are only hunting Maggie so she doesn't try to take revenge.
 Leah confides in Daryl that she sees Pope as a father figure and that his recent behavior is unusual.

 When Ezekiel returns a few days later, they are given a new assignment to clear walkers along a perimeter.
-Eugene and Stephanie find Sebastian Milton and his girlfriend under attack by walkers, however when they save their lives, Sebastian is ungrateful.
+Eugene and Stephanie find Sebastian Milton and his girlfriend under attack by walkers; however, when they save their lives, Sebastian is ungrateful.
 The two argue as Stephanie kills another approaching walker, and the argument escalates when Eugene punches Sebastian for his lack of gratitude.
 Mercer and Lance arrive on the scene and take Eugene into custody after Sebastian accuses Eugene of attacking him.
-Eugene is imprisoned, where Lance orders him to give up Alexandria's location or he will stay in jail.
+Eugene is imprisoned, and Lance orders him to give up Alexandria's location or he will stay in jail.

 Daryl and Leah come across a lone survivor, who claims he is looking for supplies for his sick wife.
 Leah radios Pope and asks what to do, and Pope orders them to kill the survivor and his family.
 The survivor leads Leah and Daryl to his hideout, where his sick wife and son are.
 Leah tells the man to leave with his son and never return, and he obliges as Daryl mercy kills his wife.
-Meanwhile in a large clearing in the forst, after gathering a large horde, Maggie and Elijah discover that Elijah's sister has died and reanimated as a member of their horde.
+Meanwhile, in a large clearing in the forest, after gathering a large horde, Maggie and Elijah discover that Elijah's sister has died and reanimated as a member of their horde.

 Reception

 Critical reception

 The episode received positive reviews.
 On review aggregator site Rotten Tomatoes, "Promises Broken" has a score of 92%, with an average score of 7.1 across 12 reviews.
 The critical consensus reads: "This installment of The Walking Dead doesn't contain a whole lot of chomp, but it effectively entwines disparate plot threads in a way that promises a big payoff soon enough."

 Ron Hogan for Den of Geek gave the episode 3 out of 5 stars, writing that: "It feels dismissive to call 'Promises Broken' a table-setting episode, but that’s what it is."
-Hogan praised the chemistry between Reedus and Collins, but felt that the episode was mostly setup for future episodes, and the episode by itself is only mediocre.
+Hogan praised the chemistry between Reedus and Collins, but felt that the episode was mostly set up for future episodes, and the episode by itself is only mediocre.
 Erik Kain for Forbes called the episode "much more grounded" than the previous episode.